formkit/docs-content/inputs/toggle.md

 ## Colors

 The toggle input supports color props for its various sections for easy styling.
 Each prop contains on and off states that are applied depending on whether the toggle is on or off.
 The following example uses some of these color props.
-See the [Props & Attributes](#props--attributes) section below for a full list of these props.
+See the [Props & Attributes](#props--attributes) section below for a full list of these props:

 <example
 name="Toggle"